Fishing Bottom Bouncers for Walleye

 3. Soft plastic worms or minnows

-Now that you’re set-up, let’s look at how to fish effectively with bottom bouncers.
-There are a few different ways to fish bottom bouncers.
-You can use a spinning setup for inland lakes, and on the Great Lakes use trolling rods.
-Just keep in mind these can be hard to manage if used on trolling rods.
+With bottom bouncers in hand, let’s take a look at how to fish with them.
+There are different ways to fish bottom bouncers, depending on the conditions.
+You can use a spinning setup for inland lakes, but on the Great Lakes, use trolling rods.
+Trolling with bottom bouncers takes time to master, it can cause tangles and frustration when first starting out.

 Trolling technique